syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Types.md

 Cannot be Combined with - Pie, Bar, Stacked Bar, Polar, Radar.

-StepLine series can be added to the chart using the following code.
+Step Line series can be added to the chart using the following code.

 {% tabs %}